Dynamical effects of electromagnetic flux on Chialvo neuron map: nodal and network behaviors: Bifurcation structures and antimonotonicity

-In Fig. \ref{fig:bifLyapK} (b), we present a zoomed in version of region A marked in (a), to showcase the periodic bubble in the bifurcation diagram.
-The formation of bubble in the bifurcation diagram implies concurrent creation and destruction of periodic orbits.
-This phenomenon is known as antimonotonicity motivated by the non-monotonic behavior of the bifurcation diagram \cite{Da92}.
-It is considered as a fundamental behavior in nonlinear dynamical systems and is present in a large class of nonlinear systems.
-An experimental observation of antimonotonicity is observed in Chua's circuit \cite{Ko93}.
-The inevitable period reversal bubbles, forward period bubbles were reported.
-In (c), we observe periodic reversals in the bifurcation diagram by considering a zoomed in version of region $B$ in the bifurcation diagram.
+In Fig. \ref{fig:bifLyapK} (b), we present a \blu{zoomed-in} version of region A marked in Fig. \ref{fig:bifLyapK}(a), to showcase the periodic bubble in the bifurcation diagram.
+The formation of a bubble in the bifurcation diagram implies concurrent creation and destruction of periodic orbits.
+This phenomenon is known as antimonotonicity, motivated by the non-monotonic behavior of the bifurcation diagram \cite{Da92}.
+It is considered a fundamental behavior in nonlinear dynamical systems and is present in a large class of nonlinear systems.
+Experimental observation of antimonotonicity is observed in Chua's circuit \cite{Ko93}.
+The inevitable period reversal bubbles and forward period bubbles were reported.
+In Fig. \ref{fig:bifLyapK}(c), we observe periodic reversals in the bifurcation diagram by considering a zoomed in version of region $B$ in the bifurcation diagram.

 For $-3.8 < k < -3.7$, we observe a period-doubling route to chaos.
 We next explore the phenomenon of antimonotonicity route to chaos by the variation of parameter $k$.
 Such transition to chaos is shown in Fig. \ref{fig:AntiMonBubble}.
 Zooming in the region in Fig. \ref{fig:bifLyapK} in the region of $-8<k<-6$, we observe antimonotonicity illustrated in Fig. \ref{fig:AntiMonBubble}.
-In (a), we encounter the formation of periodic bubbles for $k_{0} = 0.44$.
+In Fig. \ref{fig:AntiMonBubble}(a), we encounter the formation of periodic bubbles for $k_{0} = 0.44$.
 When $k_{0} = 0.441$, extra pair of bubbles are formed as shown in Fig. \ref{fig:AntiMonBubble}.
-When we increase $k_{0}$ slightly to $0.444$, we encounter the formation of chaotic bubbles in (c).
-Further increase in $k_{0}$ to $0.446$, we encounter the presence of new periodic bubbles and chaotic bubbles in (d).
-When $k_{0} = 0.449$ in (e), a large portion of chaotic behavior appears with periodic reversals and many number of periodic bubbles are formed.
+When we increase $k_{0}$ slightly to $0.444$, we encounter the formation of chaotic bubbles in Fig. \ref{fig:AntiMonBubble}(c).
+Further increase in $k_{0}$ to $0.446$, we encounter the presence of new periodic bubbles and chaotic bubbles in Fig. \ref{fig:AntiMonBubble}(d).
+When $k_{0} = 0.449$ in Fig. \ref{fig:AntiMonBubble}(e), a large portion of chaotic behavior appears with periodic reversals and many number of periodic bubbles are formed.
 Chaotic behavior with bubbles persists for $k_{0} = 0.45$.
 This illustrates the fact that reverse bubbles, antimonotonicity phenomenon occur infinitely many times near common parameter values \cite{Da92}.
 Rigorous mathematical analysis of antimonotonicity in nonlinear systems is yet to be uncovered.